30 May BIODEGRADABLE VS COMPOSTABLE – SPOT THE DIFFERENCE

 Like all terminology, different industries have different definitions.

-It’s important to note that in the packaging industry, compostable means that the product can be turned into compost, under the correct conditions.
+It’s important to note that in the packaging industry, compostable means that the product can turn into compost, under the correct conditions.

 This often means the product will degrade at its intended pace only.
 For instance, in the right facility and may not naturally do so at all in a landfill.